Reviewing Sharp (SHCAY) and Sony (SNE)

 |2.57

-Sony currently has a consensus price target of $46.92, suggesting a potential downside of 2.93%.
-Given Sony’s higher possible upside, equities research analysts clearly believe Sony is more favorable than Sharp.
+Sony has a consensus price target of $46.92, indicating a potential downside of 3.09%.
+Given Sony’s higher probable upside, analysts clearly believe Sony is more favorable than Sharp.

-This table compares Sony and Sharp’s revenue, earnings per share and valuation.

 Summary